tamaragevorgyan/gettyimages-api/README.md

 ```

 A POST to the provided URI with a valid Api-Key and access token will download the image.

+### HTTP Redirects

+Connect uses HTTP redirection where appropriate.
+Clients should assume that any request may result in a redirection.
+Receiving an HTTP redirection is not an error and clients should follow that redirect.
+Redirect responses will have a `Location` header field which contains the URI of the resource to which the client should repeat the requests.
+Connect currently uses [`302 Found`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3.3) and [`303 See Other`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.3.4) for redirects.

 ### Errors